Skip to main content

 Related Material

 See the artist’s files in the Photo Archives at the Palace of the Governors/New Mexico History Museum for additional biographical information.
-See also the Colorado Historical Society, the Western History Collection at the Denver Public Library, the Museum of the American Indian, and XXX for additional material.
+See also the Colorado Historical Society, the Western History Collection at the Denver Public Library, and the Museum of the American Indian, for additional material.
 The Denver Public Library has 357 Nusbaum prints and about half as many 5x7 glass negatives.
 These came to the Library with the collection of Louis McClure, a Denver commercial photographer who did work for Nusbaum, primarily copying prints and making lantern slides.

 See the Edgar L. Hewett manuscript collection and the clippings files in the Fray Angelico Chavez History Library for extensive correspondence between Nusbaum & Hewett.